E-commerce

 April 8, 2026

-The e-commerce fulfillment services refer to the outsourcing or industrialization of post-sale logistics: receiving goods, storage, order preparation (picking, packaging), shipping to the end customer, and sometimes management of returns.
-We often speak of 3PL (third-party logistics) when a provider handles all or part of this chain in its warehouses.
+The e-commerce fulfillment services refer to the outsourcing or industrialization of post-sale logistics: receiving goods, storage, order preparation (picking, packing), shipping to the end customer, and sometimes handling returns.
+We often speak of 3PL (third-party logistics) when a provider takes charge of all or part of this chain in its warehouses.

-This Operations guide clarifies vocabulary, models (in-house, provider, marketplaces), selection criteria, and typical costs.
-It extends the article on the operation of an e-commerce business and relies on Shopify integration for store and logistics app examples.
-E-commerce automation and returns management are developed in the dedicated sections.
+This Operations guide clarifies the vocabulary, the models (in-house, provider, marketplaces), selection criteria and typical costs.
+It extends the article on how an e-commerce business works and relies on the Shopify integration for the store and logistics app examples.
+E-commerce automation and returns management are covered in dedicated sections.

-Qstomy does not replace a warehouse: an AI chatbot can reduce repetitive questions about tracking, delivery times, and return policy, which offsets part of the operational noise when logistics are complex or internationalized.
+Qstomy does not replace a warehouse: an AI chatbot can reduce repetitive questions about tracking, delivery times and return policy, which offsets some of the operational noise when logistics are complex or internationalized.

-Leaders must align marketing ambition (fast delivery, free shipping) with the reality of logistics costs: a lasting gap erodes margin or customer satisfaction.
+Leaders must align marketing ambitions (fast, free delivery) with logistics cost realities: a lasting gap erodes margin or customer satisfaction.

-Procurement and product teams benefit from participating in fulfillment reviews: packaging dimensions and fragility directly impact breakage rates and shipping rates.
+Procurement and product teams have every reason to take part in fulfillment reviews: packaging dimensions and fragility directly affect breakage rates and shipping rates.

 Summary